Sauna Assembly Guide

 Before You Build

-Tools
+Tools and Materials

 To make assembly and setup go smoothly, we recommend gathering the following items beforehand: